SKIP enrollment for 2023 opens October 15th.

 SEND-A-KID-TO-ISRAEL PARTNERSHIP (SKIP)

 Enrollment is arranged through the synagogue’s religious school.
 After the initial enrollment form is completed, we are responsible for the rest – submitting the partnership agreements, transferring the funds and reporting our children’s names to the Federation office.
-The deadline is December 1st for the submission of forms and payment.
-For more information, please contact the school office at 847-498-5352 or email@example.com.
+The deadline is November 15th for the submission of forms and payment.
+For more information, please contact the school office at 847-498-5352 or .

 Most synagogues contribute $85 or less per child.
 Why is Congregation Beth Shalom able to contribute $100 for SKIP enrollees?
 We are fortunate that the congregation’s portion is supported by the David L. Zemsky Memorial SKIP Fund, and underwritten by Delores and Eugene Zemsky.
 This allows us to add $100 to every child’s SKIP account annually.

 How do I register my child?
-All CBS families with children in 3rd & 4th grade will receive a letter in the fall inviting them to join the partnership.
-The necessary forms will be included in the letter or you can download them here.
+All CBS families with children in 3rd will receive a letter in the Fall inviting them to join the partnership.
+The necessary forms will be included in the letter.
 For each child a New Participation Agreement is required along with a $70 check, made payable to Congregation Beth Shalom.
-Forms and payments should be submitted to the school office by December 1st.
+Forms and payments must be submitted to the Religious School office by November 15th.
 We will do the rest.
-Families already enrolled will receive a bill in the fall.
-Payment is due by December 1st.
+Families already enrolled will receive a bill in the Fall.
+Payment is due by November 15th.